vAmigaWeb/vAmigaWeb/README.md

 +keyboard - done partially ... some keys still are not mapped

++mouse - done, via browsers pointerlock API for desktops and android (iOS does not support pointerlock API)

-+mouse - not yet done
++mouse - via touchpad emulation ... still to be done

 +connection to a demo site for demo browser - not yet done